Considering Financial Aid Awards

 - Our financial aid award is fine, but what will happen after my student's first year?

-- As long as a student maintains the necessary requirements for each merit-based award they receive (such as a 3.25 cumulative GPA or participation in a music ensemble), they will receive the award all four years.
+- As long as a student maintains the necessary requirements for each merit-based award they receive (such as a 3.25 cumulative GPA for the President's Scholarship or participation in a music ensemble for the Bjorling Music Scholarship), they will receive the award all four years.
 And, if a family's financial situation stays the same and the level of state and federal government support does not change, any need-based aid a student receives should stay the same as well.
 Also, if additional family members enroll in college at the same time, assistance may increase; if fewer family members are enrolled, assistance may decrease.

 - How can a student employment award be an integral part of my student's education and not be something that conflicts with their academics?